gmr/queries/README.rst

 *Queries* is a BSD licensed opinionated wrapper of the psycopg2_ library for interacting with PostgreSQL.

 The popular psycopg2_ package is a full-featured python client.
-However there are multiple steps, which are often repeated, to get to the point where you can execute queries on the PostgreSQL server.
-Queries aims to reduce the complexity while adding additional features to make writing PostgreSQL client applications both fast and easy.
+Unfortunately as a developer, you're often repeating the same steps to get started with your applications that use it.
+Queries aims to reduce the complexity of psycopg2 while adding additional features to make writing PostgreSQL client applications both fast and easy.
 Check out the `Usage`_ section below to see how easy it can be.